paulnurkkala/wpcustposttype/README.md

 ```

 Once setup, this method is very fast and very powerful for fully customizing the global options of a wordpress site.

+Further inspection of the CustPostType class will reveal that there's a lot more power than is simply described above, but I will have to wait for a later date to be able to show all of what it can do.
+I spent about 4-5 months contiuning to add to this class to make it better and better.